-Join internationally acclaimed pianist Angela Hewitt in a master class on May 1 with three talented Harvard students: Emily Brother '19, Ariana Chiu '22, Evelyn Mo '20 and Amir Siraj '21.
+Join internationally acclaimed pianist Angela Hewitt in a master class on May 1 with four talented Harvard students: Emily Brother '19, Ariana Chiu '22, Evelyn Mo '20 and Amir Siraj '21.
 This Learning from Performers event is free and open to the public.

 Hewitt will also perform a free concert of her acclaimed Bach Odyssey, 8 p.m.
 Tuesday, April 30 at Paine Concert Hall.
 The concert is free, but tickets are required and available April 16 at Harvard Box Office.

 One of the world’s leading pianists, Angela Hewitt appears in recital and as soloist with major orchestras throughout Europe, the Americas, Australia, and Asia.
 Her interpretations of the music of J.S.
 Bach have established her as one of the composer’s foremost interpreters of our time.

 Born in 1958 into a musical family (the daughter of the Cathedral organist and choirmaster in Ottawa, Canada), Angela Hewitt began her piano studies age 3, performed in public at 4 and a year later won her first scholarship.
 In her formative years, she also studied classical ballet, violin and recorder.
 From 1963-73, she studied at Toronto’s Royal Conservatory of Music with Earle Moss and Myrtle Guerrero, after which she completed her Bachelor of Music in Performance at the University of Ottawa in the class of French pianist Jean-Paul Sévilla, graduating at the age of 18.
 She was a prizewinner in numerous piano competitions in Europe, Canada, and the USA, but it was her triumph in the 1985 Toronto International Bach Piano Competition, held in memory of Glenn Gould, that truly launched her international career.